dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 This step is one of the reasons why you should ensure that you can reach and get buy in from a majority of the inital neurons.
-Also, these neurons have to be able to vote on SNS proposals, which might require the to vote on a command line tool as frontends might only show SNS proposals after the decentralization sale.
+Also, these neurons have to be able to vote on SNS proposals, which might require them to vote on a command line tool as frontends might only show SNS proposals after the decentralization sale.
 <!-- TODO: make more precise the warning in the launch / choosing parameters part; to also specify that the initial neurons might need to vote on a CLI)-->

 :::

-#### 4. Remove all other controllers from the dapp cansiter(s)
+#### 4. Remove all other controllers from the dapp canister(s)
 Once you convinced yourself that the dapp canister(s) can be upgraded by the SNS, you should remove yourself, as well as any other developers, from the list of controllers that the dapp canister(s) have.